Organisation in its Environment

 Pamir International's Environment

-Global Sales Coverage Pamir International exports on a world wide basis.
-Being family owned the daily control is very much in the hands of the two shareholders.
-As such it is a Power Culture and the drive and direction is in the main provided by the managing director.
+such it is a Power Culture and the drive and direction is in the main provided

 The company also has an operating unit in Germany from where certain export markets are controlled.
+The diagram on the left highlights in red the export markets for PR International. |

-Organisational Aspects
+Organisational Aspects |

 The Managing Director has overall control and is particularly involved with the sales activities around the world.
 The other director looks after financial aspects and the well-being of the two other employees, but does not spend much time in the business.
 The Business Manager has the task of managing the business effectively through efficient use of computer controls and increasingly looks after the benefits the Internet brings to the organisation.
 The Administration Controller attends to the daily office work and correspondence which arises.